Rathinavelkumar/learn-python/docs/index.md

 Python is a popular programming language.
 Its an easy to learn and powerful programing language.
-Its's elegant sytax and dynamic typing features, make it an ideal language for scripting and rapid application development in many areas on most platforms.
+Its's elegant syntax and dynamic typing features, make it an ideal language for scripting and rapid application development in many areas on most platforms.

 ## **History of Python**